Report a Fault: (08) 8586 6050| Office Hours 9.00am to 4.30pm Monday to Friday

 Johnsons Waterhole

-Johnsons Waterhole was the first environmental watering site.
+Johnsons Waterhole was the first environmental watering site within the Renmark floodplains.
 During 2013-14, the Trust, in partnership with the Nature Foundation SA – Water for Nature and the local government started a project to deliver environmental water to Johnson Waterhole, initially using pumps and then the Trust’s water supply network.

 Within three years of receiving yearly environmental water, Johnsons Waterhole was transformed from a site dominated by samphire to a wetland with a diverse range of native semi aquatic and floodplain plant species.
 The site is now ringed by patches of young eucalyptus, acacia trees and lignum bushes and provides habitat for a diverse array of bird and frog species.
 Eight frog species have been recorded, including the vulnerable southern bell frog.